MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppDeploy.rst

 Remote Deployment
 -----------------

-An Application can also be deployed remotely, from a MicroEJ Forge instance.

-This requires to create and publish the WPK file that is intended to be published on the MicroEJ Forge instance.
+Remote Deployment requires to build and publish the Standalone Application.
 To do so, in the SDK, right-click on the Sandboxed Application project and click on ``Build Module``.

-The WPK build process will display messages in the console, ending up the following message:
+The build process will display messages in the console, ending up the following message:

 ::